BDC Hamburger Icon

 Square

-Approval process: As with Stripe, Square’s online application can be completed quickly.
-Like Stripe, Square will not approve merchants in high-risk industries or seemingly innocuous businesses, such as membership clubs and direct marketing firms.
+• Approval process: Square also has a straightforward online application process that can be completed quickly.
+However, like Stripe, Square is not an option for merchants in high-risk industries or certain seemingly innocuous businesses, such as membership clubs or direct marketing firms.

-Setup: Once approved, setting up Square is relatively straightforward.
+• Setup: Once approved, setting up Square is relatively easy.
 Setup time will depend on the functionality you require.

 Best for Approval and Setup